The 15 Best Pizzas In Brisbane

 Location: 3/190 Oxford St, Bulimba, QLD 4171 Ph: (07) 3395 6327

 This restaurant is a favourite amongst locals for a reason.
-The dough is perfectly puffed and the silky soft crust is testament to the craftsmanship of the chefs at Sugo IT.
+The Dough is perfectly puffed and the silky soft Crust is testament to the craftsmanship of the chefs at Sugo IT.

 You will definitely be telling your friends about this restaurant.
-And returning time and time again to taste the Italian excellence that is on offer here!
+And returning time and time again to taste the Italian excellence that is on offer here.

 Feel like living it up with a High Tea?
 Here are some of the poshest in Brisbane.